aleutcss/aleutcss.github.io/getting-started.md

 ---

 <!--TOC-->

-# What is Aleut CSS?
+# Getting started with Aleut.css
-Aleut is a fork of [inuitcss](https://github.com/inuitcss).
+Aleut.css is a fork of [inuitcss](https://github.com/inuitcss).
 It is a powerful framework designed with scalability and performance in mind.
 Inuit was left alone a little too long, so we made a more opinionated version with a lot of the ideas proposed by Harry Roberts, easier variable-names and fewer choices.
 If you are used to inuitcss, aleutcss should be more or less plug and play.
 If you wonder what this is and how you can use it, please read on.

-## "Let me just try this thing"
+## “Let me just try this thing”

 >    tl;dr. Download the starter.
 Uncomment some of the imports under _objects_ and set the variables to `true`.
 Run `npm start` in the command line and open [localhost:5000](http://localhost:5000) in the browser.
 Tweak some stuff and see how things change.

+We get it, you just want to test this thing out before you invest time in reading about stylesheet structures and CSS-philosophies.
+Aleut is pretty well documented throughout the whole framework.
+You'll find documentation within the stylesheet files, in each of the repositories, and of course, at this website.
+While it may seem a bit daunting at first glance, trust us, the concepts behind Aleut.css is few and basic.

 You _could_ download all the packages from Github in zip-files, but that'd make it pretty unmaintainable.
-Aleut is distributed with [node package manager](https://npmjs.com), which makes installing it in a project easy as a breeze.
+Aleut.css is distributed with [node package manager](https://npmjs.com), which makes installing it in a project easy as a breeze.
 If you're not familiar with the `npm` tool in the command line, do yourself a huge favor and [familiarize yourself with it](https://docs.npmjs.com/getting-started/what-is-npm).
 You'll thank us later.

-Aleut is built with [SASS](http://sass-lang.com/guide).
+Aleut.css is built with [SASS](http://sass-lang.com/guide).
 Chance is that you're already familiar with how SASS works.
-If not, Aleut is a great way to start learning.
+If not, Aleut.css is a great way to start learning.
 We'll cover how you import the packages into your stylesheet, and how to build the CSS-files for your web project.

+## Core ideas

+1. Mostly off by default.
+Turn on what you need
+2. Override defaults by declaring the variable before the package import
+3. Build your project based on the objects in Aleut
+4. Personalize by making components that either adds to, or builds on the objects
+5. If you're on your self, go wild with scss, if your code are to be read by others, keep it boring and readable.

-### Aleut from scratch
+### Aleut.css from scratch

 We have made a starter package that includes all the starter packages.
 It should be enough to get you going.

 If you're starting a new project from scratch it's easiest to just download [the zip-file](https://github.com/mhauken/start/archive/master.zip) directly.
 You can also do it all from the command line:

 ~~~ssh
 # Download or clone the starter package and save it as a project dependency